gsantopaolo/HoloBasket/README.md

 Now select Hoop in the Hierarchy panel and change the Scale values in the Inspector panel by setting X, Y and Z to 0.3, so that our model will have the right proportions once represented in HoloLens.

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/14.gif)

-*
-Fig. 14 Hoop Scale*
+*Fig. 14 Hoop Scale*

-## Gaze
+# <a name="Gaze"></a>Gaze

 At this point you can start adding some interactive functions to your hologram by showing a cursor which will represent the Gaze, the direction of your head when wearing HoloLens.

 First you will need to add a cursor to your scene (Basket), so that the cursor will show the user where he is pointing his Gaze.

-To do so, in the lower part of the Project toolbar, select AssetsHoloToolkitInputPrefabsCursor, on the right hand side select Cursor and drag and drop it to the right in an empty area of the Hierarchy panel (Fig. 15).
+To do so, in the lower part of the Project toolbar, select Assets-->HoloToolkit-->Input-->Prefabs-->Cursor, on the right hand side select Cursor and drag and drop it to the right in an empty area of the Hierarchy panel (Fig. 15).

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/15.gif)

-*
-Fig. 15 Hierarchy panel with Cursor*
+*Fig. 15 Hierarchy panel with Cursor*

 If during dragging and dropping you accidentally placed Cursor in a different position, you will need to delete it (by selecting it and pressing Delete on the keyboard) and start over with drag and drop.

-## Managers
+# <a name="Managers"></a>Managers

 Right-click in an empty area of the Hierarchy panel on the left, and select Create Empty (Fig. 11).

 Right-click on the GameObject just created, select Rename and change the object name to Managers.

-In the Assets panel below, select AssetsHoloToolkitInputPrefabs, then on the right select InputManager and drag and drop it on the right in the Hierarchy panel so that the script is added as child item of Managers (Fig. 16).
+In the Assets panel below, select Assets-->HoloToolkit-->Input-->Prefabs, then on the right select InputManager and drag and drop it on the right in the Hierarchy panel so that the script is added as child item of Managers (Fig. 16).

 Create an empty object in your scene and make sure its transform is zeroed on the origin.
 Rename it &#39;Managers&#39;.